 - A bridge could add its own native token to charge as a toll, but in many cases that would be arbitrary value capture, when it could just as well use DOT and/or the bridged chain’s assets in its fee mechanism.

 - A DOT-denominated smart contract layer-one blockchain would allow Wasm smart contract execution using DOT as the native asset with which to pay gas.

 - A generic assets chain would allow anyone to place a deposit in DOT to deploy their asset on-chain.
 Assets on this chain could be backed by physical goods like artwork, real estate, or gold; or by paper goods like shares in a company or fiat currency held by a trusted party, providing a stable, permanent launchpad for stablecoins and Central Bank Digital Currencies.

 Public utility parachains would typically grant privileged business logic to Polkadot’s governance.
 Just like the Polkadot Relay Chain has several privileged functions like setting the validator count or allocating DOT from the Treasury, these parachains can have privileged functions like changing system parameters or registering an asset.

 Because public utility chains add functionality beyond the scope of the Relay Chain, we expect the network stakeholders to approve them only in rare scenarios.
 The vast majority of common good chains will likely be the unopinionated system level chains.

-By allocating a subset of parachain slots to common good chains, the entire network can realize the benefit of valuable parachains that would otherwise be underfunded due to the free-rider problem.
+The concept of a common good chain is essential to launching Polkadot and Kusama.
+By allocating a subset of parachain slots to common good parachains, the entire network can realize the benefit of valuable parachains that would otherwise be underfunded due to the free-rider problem.
 Polkadot’s governance system is on the bleeding edge of social coordination and it will be exciting to see how it helps the network evolve to meet the needs of its constituent parachains and stakeholders.